 After creating your application, you got redirected to the applications overview page.
 Here click on “Manage” besides the recently created application.

-On the “Manage Application” screen you can find a unique Client ID which will be used for making API calls.
+On the “Manage Application” screen you can find your personal API credentials which will be used for making API calls.